CeciliaRaji/OSTEOPOROSIS/README.md

 # OSTEOPOROSIS
 ## INTRODUCTION
 - The dataset provides lifestyle details of individuals with and without osteoporosis, including demographic information, lifestyle factors like physical activity, smoking, and alcohol consumption, and medical history.
-It aims to aid research in osteoporosis risk prediction and analysis, enabling the development and evaluation of machine learning models to identify individuals at risk based on various health factors.
 - The Osteoporosis dataset typically includes the following columns:

 - ID: A unique identifier for each participant.